wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/storage-xamarin-blob-storage.md

 ## Generate a Shared Access Signature

 When developing with the Azure Storage Client Library for Xamarin, you cannot authenticate access to an Azure Storage account using your account access keys.
 This is to prevent your account credentials from being distributed to users that may download your app.
-Instead, we encourage the use of shared access signatures (SAS), which won’t expose your account credentials.
+Instead, we encourage the use of shared access signatures (SAS), which won't expose your account credentials.

 In this guide, we'll use Azure PowerShell to generate a SAS token.
 Then we'll create a Xamarin app that uses the generated SAS.

-First, you’ll need to install Azure PowerShell.
+First, you'll need to install Azure PowerShell.
 Check out [How to install and configure Azure PowerShell](/documentation/articles/powershell-install-configure#Install) for instructions.

 Next, open Azure PowerShell and run the following commands.
 Remember to replace `ACCOUNT_NAME` and `ACCOUNT_KEY== ` with your storage account credentials.
 Replace `CONTAINER_NAME` with a name of your choosing.